Agarakattu: History

-State Border Disputes
+State border disputes

 When India gained independence on 15 August 1947, the princely state of Travancore (present-day Kerala) decided not to join the Indian Union.
 However, with no other option, King Chithirai Thirunal Balarama Varma, due to various circumstances, acceded to the Indian Union on 4 September 1947.
 In 1949, the areas of Tamil Nadu, including the Agarai from Sengottai to the SV Karai, were merged with the then Travancore-Cochin State.